ThinkDataEd/curriculum/docs/unit3/lesson12.md

-3. Propose the following scenario to the class: “An elementary school is going to start serving ice cream in the cafeteria every Friday during lunch, and needs to know the favorite flavor of its students.
+3. Propose the following scenario to the class: “An elementary school is going to start serving ice cream in the cafeteria every Friday during lunch, and needs to know the favorite flavor of its students."

-4. In pairs, ask students come up with two examples of samples that might be biased.
+4. In pairs, ask students to come up with two examples of samples that might be biased.
 For instance, one biased sample might include only the four 3<sup>rd</sup> grade classes at the school.
 For each biased sample, the students should answer the following questions in their DS journals: